 Why Effective Probing Questions Matter

 Questions asked during qualifying fall into two categories: open and closed.
-Asking open-ended questions invites a potential customers to share more about their business, their goals, and their needs.
+Asking open-ended questions invites potential customers to share more about their business, their goals, and their needs.
 Closed questions cut you off from further inquiries and stymie your efforts to evaluate your leads.

 Effective probing questions should always be open-ended to establish and build rapport with potential buyers.
 The effectiveness of your probing questions is critical to closing deals and driving up sales revenue.
 Without them, your sales team spends needless amounts of time trying to sell to the wrong customers.